The end of the Australian winter and well into spring is recognised as the shipping peak season time.

 Also, whilst booking ahead, consider securing a shipment with a longer transit time.
 Choosing a less popular route could reduce the chances of your cargo getting “rolled”, but speak to your forwarder about transhipment ports as some are extremely congested at this time of year.

-We’ve discussed theft, but there’s also risk of accidental loss and damage.
+We’ve discussed theft, but there’s also the risk of accidental loss and damage.
 It is always worth organising marine insurance, particularly in turbulent times such as the peak season.

 Marine Insurance covers the loss, damage or theft of goods in transit, including any storage points between points of origin and final destination.
 During any one shipment, your freight is handled multiple times and deciding to insure your goods will protect you from potential damages, cost and even total loss.
 Contact your freight forwarder for an evaluation on whether the risks outweigh the costs.